How to start an ecommerce business: Your Small business guide

 If you're not confident in bringing together an ecommerce website on your own, there are plenty of consultants online who specialise in optimising ecommerce stores.

-Beyond choosing a secure payment gateway, you can enhance your ecommerce site security by investing in an SSL (secure sockets layer) certificate.
+Beyond choosing a secure payment gateway, you can make your ecommerce site more secure by investing in an SSL (secure sockets layer) certificate.
 SSL certification makes encryption possible, and can help to boost your search engine ranking.

-These certifications give you the little padlock in the search bar that reassures customers they’re accessing a safe site.
+These certificates give you the padlock icon in the address bar that reassures customers they are visiting a secure site.
 Make sure you research the different SSL certificates, so you can select the right one for your business.

 Outsourcing your order fulfilment and shipping means you won't need to hire a fleet of vehicles, or the staff to deliver goods.
 But you'll also lose oversight of the delivery process, and have less control over the quality of shipping and handling.

-Where international shipping is required, you might need to find a separate company who can handle your deliveries overseas.
+If you ship internationally, you might need a separate company that can handle your overseas deliveries.
 Research outsourcing options to see if they fit your fulfilment requirements before making a decision.

 Customers can't buy your products if they don't know about them – that's where marketing comes in.
 Building an effective marketing strategy for ecommerce is all about focusing on your target customer.